percona/percona-server-mongodb-operator/source/custom-registry.rst

 ========================================

 Using images from a private Docker registry may required for privacy, security or other reasons.
-In these cases, Percona Server for MongoDB Operator allows the use of a custom registry This following example of the Operator deployed in the OpenShift environment demonstrates the process:
+In these cases, Percona Distribution for MongoDB Operator allows the use of a custom registry This following example of the Operator deployed in the OpenShift environment demonstrates the process: